Bank results reveal stark divide as industry recovers from turmoil

 "The long-awaited rebound in investment banking has yet to materialize, making for a disappointing quarter," said Citigroup CEO Jane Fraser.

-JPMorgan and Wells were up slightly in morning trading, while Citigroup was down.
+JPMorgan and Wells were essentially flat in Friday trading, while the stock of Citigroup closed down 4%.

 A warning for smaller banks